Z4ndyz/LegionGen5-6FanControl_WinRing_Smokeless_I-OPortsMethod/README.md

 Modify the value of legion_gen in the fan_config.txt files to corespond to your legion generation 5 or 6.

+Fan RPM values can be a minimum of 0. i suggest to not use more than 5000, 4400 is lenovo max default in curves, but turbo is usually 5000 range, even if set higher fans will go only as fast as they can spin.

 The other values in the config files i provided corespond to my fancurves

         # Number of points : 9